Yash-op7/Javascript/crash course.md

 > All JavaScript objects have a toString() method.
 > JavaScript automatically converts an array to a comma separated string when a primitive value is expected.
+(for example in console.log or in dom innerHTML assignments)
 ```js
 // Create an Array
 const fruits = ["Banana", "Orange", "Apple", "Mango"];